t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # Acknowledgement

-The authors would like to thank Joo-Sang Youn and Akbak Rahman for their valuable comments and suggestions on this document.
+The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy and Robert Gazda for their valuable comments and suggestions on this document.

 --- back